crazybilly/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-If we group the data by time interval, then summarize it to calculate the mean number of steps taken each interval, we'll have the data we need to answer this question.
+To determine if any sorts of patterns exists by time, I grouped the data by time interval, then summarized it to calculate the mean number of steps taken each interval.

 ```r